FrankThonig/TestCase.Selenium.UserRegistration/README.md

 Assert 3 states that the new user was successfully logged in.

-A boolean statement about the login success is retrieved by comparing the expected logged in text with the displayed logged in text.
+A boolean statement about the login success is retrieved by comparing the expected logged in text with the actual logged in text.
 The comparison result needs to be retrieved for the assert.
-This is done by the auxiliary method `isDisplayedLoggedInTextCorrect`.
+This is done by the auxiliary method `isActualLoggedInTextCorrect`.

 ```
 Assert.assertTrue(
-	isDisplayedLoggedInTextCorrect(
+	isActualLoggedInTextCorrect(
 		expectedLoggedInText,
-		displayedLoggedInText),
+		actualLoggedInText),
 	"\n" +
-	"Displayed logged in text is not correct.\n" +
+	"Actual logged in text is not correct.\n" +
 	"Expected logged in text:\n" +
 	expectedLoggedInText +
 	"\n" +
-	"Displayed logged in text:\n" +
+	"Actual logged in text:\n" +
-	displayedLoggedInText +
+	actualLoggedInText +
 	"\n");
 ```